Canadian Cheese Master Makes Vegan Brie Better Than The Real Thing

 “The retail response is even better than anticipated.
 Selling out our first production run without incurring lost product costs is as successful as it gets in the CPG business,” Wojtaszek said.

-“We are currently increasing production for all of our current products in anticipation of the holiday season, accelerated in part by increased interest from new retailers and potentially high-profile foodservice and partnerships.”
+“We are currently increasing production for all of our current products in anticipation of the holiday season, accelerated in part by increased interest from new retailers and potentially high-profile foodservice and restaurant partnerships.”

 Share with friends: